Using Visualizations to Find Security Issues Faster

 Take the question “Does the target start new processes?” as an example.

-to see if the code starts new processes… but there’s a lot going on even in a small project like the one depicted below (narrowed down to 4 source files).
+We could look at file relationships to see module imports and look for subprocess to see if the code starts new processes… but there’s a lot going on even in a small project like the one depicted below (narrowed down to 4 source files).

 Instead we’d like visualizations that quickly give answers to more specific questions based on our understanding of the target, using a visualization to see where that functionality is if it is present and give an idea on how it connects in the code.

-to find the files and then look at the call graphs for function calls of interest, which in this case would yield a 1-hop call graph for the Popen
+So yes we could look at the big file graph above, but it would be more efficient to grep for things like subprocess to find the files and then look at the call graphs for function calls of interest, which in this case would yield a 1-hop call graph for the Popen constructor that looks something like this:

 Now that we’ve found files and functions using the subprocess functionality, we can begin investigating this to see if we can move quickly to finding a bug.